 Each year, the FLTC cooperates with affiliate organizations to sponsor a Cross-County Hike Series.
 The series includes several organized hikes, about one per month, that are intended to promote hiking on the Finger Lakes Trail.
 Many members use these hikes in their quest for End-to-End awards.
 When you register for a series and participate in all of the hikes, you will have crossed a major section of the Finger Lakes Trail.
 There is a modest registration fee that covers the cost of transportation between the ends of each hike.

-by Jet Thomas, Schuyler County Hike Series Coordinator
+by Jet Thomas, Steuben County Hike Series Coordinator

-A substantial portion of the trail winds through five State Forests: South Bradford, Goundry Hill, Sugar Hill, Texas Hollow and Connecticut Hill Wildlife Management Area.
-The Finger Lakes National Forest, the only National Forest in NY, contains nearly four miles of the trail.
-Hikes will vary in length from 6.7 to 9.7 miles and will occur rain or shine.
+Most of the trail is on private land, with occasional road walks.
+Only three State Forests will be traversed: Burt Hill, Birdseye Hollow and South Bradford.
+Hikes will vary in length from 4.1 to 11.9 miles, with four of them between 10 and 11 miles, and will occur rain or shine.
 If you have not been exercising yet during this winter, please begin conditioning your muscles soon to prepare for the hilly terrain and long distances.

-The series is scheduled for the third Saturday of each month on the following dates: April 20, May 18, June 15, July 20, August 17 and September 21.
-The fee is still being determined and may possibly remain at last year’s amount of $40, covering transportation by bus, a completion patch, supplies for the sag wagons and the picnic.
-The registration form will soon be available on this page; please check this back periodically.
+With three exceptions, the series is scheduled for the third Saturday of each month on the following dates: April 26, May 17, June 21, July 19, August 16, September 13 and October 4.
+The fee will remain at $40 and covers transportation by bus, a completion patch and certificate, supplies for the SAG wagons and the picnic.

 If you have any questions, please contact the hike coordinator, Jet Thomas, at [email protected] or by phone at 585-671-8949.
 And remember: It’s always a glorious day to be in the woods!